riolet/WAFer/README.md

 That's really it.
 The source comes with a simple example that prints "Hello World" to get your started.

 Acknowledgements:
-1. J. David Blackstone, whose in-class assignment that I have canibalized to create this platform.
+1. [J. David Blackstone](http://sourceforge.net/u/jdavidb/profile/) and [Feng Shen](https://github.com/shenfeng), whose web servers have been repurposed to build this platform.